 Photogenic Rifugio Vazzoler, with its red roof and shutters, also has an impressive alpine botanical garden.
 Accommodation is in dormitories.
 Breakfasts and dinners are simple.
 Showers are payable locally.

 This morning you’ve a steep climb to the next pass; Forcella del Camp (1933m).
 Descend into the Val di Frela, towards the town of Agordo, where you can take a bus (approx. 40 mins) to Belluno.

 Belluno is the perfect town in which to end your long distance trail.
 With its compact size, you will enjoy a leisurely stroll around the cafés and boutiques of the old town.

-The Cappello e Cadore Hotel is a popular 3-star hotel located in the heart of the historic town centre, between the central Martiri and Piloni piazzas.
-The 32 rooms each have aircon, TV, minibar, hairdryer, with free WiFi in the lobby so you can reconnect with friends and family!
+The Cappello e Cadore Hotel is a popular 3* star hotel with 32 rooms which occupies a fantastic location in the heart of the historic centre of Belluno.
+You’ll find it nestled between the central Martiri and Piloni piazzas.
+Rooms have aircon, TV, electronic safe, minibar, hairdryer, and there is free WiFi in the lobby.

 After breakfast, you can take a train from Belluno (via Conegliano) to Venice—just a 1h50mins journey, or continue your travels in Italy.

 Getting to the Alta Via- An Adventure in itself!The Dolomites is not the easiest European mountain range to reach-unl ...

 What to pack for the Alta Via 1I recently undertook the challenging Alta Via 1 trek through the stun ...

 Adventure Of The Week: The Alta Via 1In Italy’s Dolomites range, soaring limestone towers reflect the gold ...

 Adventure Of The Week: Classic Walks Of Gran ParadisoAlpine mountain trails arguably provide the greatest scenery.
 With th ...